Bridged Clustering: Semi-Supervised Sparse Bridging: Introduction

-\emph{Semi-supervised learning} (SSL) provides a natural approach when labeled pairs are scarce \citep{balcan2010discriminative}.
-By leveraging large sets of unlabeled inputs, SSL methods such as graph-based label propagation \citep{zhu2002learning}, consistency regularization techniques like Mean Teacher \citep{tarvainen2017mean} and Temporal Ensembling \citep{laine2016temporal}, and hybrid approaches such as MixMatch \citep{berthelot2019mixmatch} and FixMatch \citep{sohn2020fixmatch} can dramatically reduce annotation costs.
-Similarly, transductive regressors like LapRLS \citep{belkin2006manifold} have proven effective in settings with limited supervision.
-However, these approaches assume that each unlabeled example is an input $x$ whose label $y$ is merely hidden \citep{van2020survey, yang2022survey}.
-This assumption breaks in the presence of output-only data, which is common in practice.
-Output-only data includes, for example, unpaired DNA barcodes collected independently of morphological images \citep{ratnasingham2024bold}, clinical outcome records disconnected from patient biosignals \citep{sayers2019genbank}, satellite imagery without matching weather station logs, audio recordings lacking textual transcriptions, or microscopy images without corresponding gene-sequencing profiles.
-Thus, to fully capitalize on available data, a predictive model must learn not only from unlabeled inputs but also from the structure and abundance of outputs.
-Motivated by this challenge, we ask: \begin{quote} \emph{Can SSL be extended to incorporate rich, unlinked datasets of inputs and outputs for effective prediction, through simple clustering techniques?} \end{quote} Several related frameworks have been proposed to connect disjoint input and output spaces. \emph{Transport-based alignment} methods leverage output-only data via distributional coupling: entropic optimal transport with barycentric mapping (EOT-BM) uses a cross-domain cost $c(x,y)$ to couple $\cX$ and $\cY$ and predicts by barycentric projection, while \emph{Gromov–Wasserstein} (GW) aligns intra-space geometries when no cross-domain metric is available \citep{cuturi2013sinkhorn, memoli2011gromov, peyre2019computational}.
-Unmatched regression and data fusion tackle separate samples of $X$ and $Y$ under structural assumptions (e.g., linear or monotone links, kernel embeddings) \citep{AzadkiaBalabdaoui2024, evans2021doubly, robbins2024data, HsuRamos2019, chau2021bayesimp}.
-Generative alternatives such as mixture-of-regressions via EM \citep{Dempster1977} alternate imputations of missing inputs or outputs.
-Multi-view learning and co-training align modalities but require paired views per example \citep{blum1998combining, bickel2004multi,ReyRoth2012}.
-Our approach differs by being \emph{semi-supervised at the cluster level}: we independently structure each space using unpaired data, then resolve the input–output association with a small paired set, yielding a sparse, interpretable bridge and linear-time scaling in $n$ once $k \ll n$.
+When labeled pairs are scarce, \emph{semi-supervised learning} (SSL) is a natural approach, leveraging large pools of unlabeled inputs alongside limited supervised samples.
+Standard SSL assumes that each unlabeled input $x \in \mathcal{X}$ has a hidden label $y \in \mathcal{Y}$ \citep{van2020survey, yang2022survey}, but this is often violated in multimodal settings, where datasets may include \emph{output-only data} with no corresponding $x$.
+Examples for output-only data include: unpaired DNA barcodes collected independently of morphological images \citep{ratnasingham2024bold}, clinical outcome records separate from patient biosignals \citep{mark2016story}, satellite imagery without matching weather station logs, audio recordings lacking textual transcriptions, or microscopy images without corresponding gene-sequencing profiles.
+In these settings, fully exploiting the available data requires learning not only from unlabeled inputs, but also from the distributional structure and abundance of unlabeled outputs.
+Motivated by this challenge, we ask: \begin{quote} \emph{Can SSL be extended to incorporate rich, unlinked datasets of inputs and outputs for effective prediction, through simple clustering techniques?} \end{quote}